golang/vulndb/README.md

 This repository contains the infrastructure and internal reports to create the [Go Vulnerability Database](https://vuln.go.dev).

+Warning: Packages here are internal to the Go Security Team and its needs;
+Some may be modified arbitrarily or even disappear altogether.
+In short, code in this repository is NOT subject to the Go 1 Compatibility Promise.

 Check out [https://go.dev/security/vuln](https://go.dev/security/vuln) for more information about the Go vulnerability management system.